tchomphoochan/tchomphoochan.github.io/_projects/tsxmit.md

 date: 2024-06-04 00:55:00 -0400
 ---

 Share this post with the following link: <https://tcpc.me/tsxmit>.
+Please only share this among Thai scholar high schoolers or undergraduates that you know.
+Use your discretion.
+Do not post the link publicly.

 _Disclaimer: This guide is based on my experience studying at MIT with a very specific background, personality, and goals.
 It is definitely not a legal advice, and I provide no warranty nor guarantees about the correctness or (ironically, despite the title) comprehensiveness of information provided here.
 Please do your own research and be responsible for your own life._